Taking multiple loans: How many personal loans can you have at once?

 QUICK JUMP TO...

-We might occasionally incur multiple unplanned expenses or encounter a few cash flow problems that might lead us to take on multiple loans.
+We might occasionally incur multiple unplanned expenses or encounter a few cash flow problems that might lead us to take on multiple personal loans.
 For example, taking a payday loan after taking a medical loan.

-Read on to find out more.
+Read on to find out.

 How many personal loans can you have at once?

-However, unsecured loans are capped at $3,000 for Singaporeans and Permanent Residents with an annual income below $20,000.
-If your annual income is above $20,000, you can take up a loan up to six times your income.
+For unsecured loans from licensed moneylenders, the amount is capped at $3,000 for Singaporeans and Permanent Residents with an annual income below $20,000.

 Risks of taking multiple personal loans